Bucanero06/ACP_Sample_Project/README.md

-#
+# Providers Serviceability MVP Report
+To follow MetConnects protocol as close as possible this is a sample solution until the nessesary steps are taken to meet the FCC and USAC databases and security policies.

 ## Sample MVP solution based on current MetConnect methodology (i.e. not api based)
-To follow MetConnects protocol as close as possible this is a sample solution until the nessesary steps are taken to meet the FCC and USAC databases and security policies.
-Nonetheless this is a working example:
+Below is a working example with ATT as the implemented provider.

 //-> *BrooadbandNow* -> *MetConnect-Providers-Check* -> *Providers(website scraped)-Check* ->//